kamnosta/kamnosta.github.io/_posts/25-08-08-sketches-6.md

 As it draws my legs returned I
-And took the bus, which routed to ways i can't remember,
+And took the bus, which routed
+To ways i can't remember,

-[likely imaginary-expanded...]
+[Likely imaginary-expanded...]

 At the destination was a collapsed
 House-cells, around which people mourned.

+[Weirdly,
-[Weirdly, the cellblock had the earth-color...]
+the cellblock had the earth-color...]
 ```

 was what was written